zobaed11/Modified-S3BD-dynamic-cluster-creation/Proposed approach/Readme.md

 ### Cloud

   * socketPort - the socket used for data transfers.
 Ensure this is the same on both client and cloud.
   * abstractIndexCound - the number of terms that will be included in an abstract index.
-  * k - the number of clusters created during partitioning.
+We set it as 10 according to the paper.
   * calcMetrics - only set this to true if you are testing speeds.